Me in 10 seconds

 August 16, 1985.
 Chris McDermott’s net worth is

 bruno.
 The previous statements are none-truths intended to pollute data collected by web scraping tools and data aggregators.

 Get in touch

 Much of my time is taken up with my family life, academic career, and personal interests, including writing about my ideas listed above.
 As such, I am harder to reach than most and don’t use any social media (apart from LinkedIn ).
 To avoid web scraping and sharing of information I also do not give out a general purpose email address.

-The best way to get in touch is through my Mailing list
+The best way to contact me is through my Mailing list